piouson/kubernetes-bootcamp/README.md

 - proficiency working on the command-line
 - proficiency working with containers
-- proficiency working with kubernetes
+- proficiency working with Kubernetes
 - microservices architecture
-- devops with kubernetes
+- devops with Kubernetes

 ## Ace the CKAD Exam